Family Medical Center celerating 65 years

 A newcomer to the group in December 2022, she said she has enjoyed befriending the friendly staff while tackling the ever-changing challenges that occupy her day-to-day duties.

-"I really like the flexibility of being a PA," she said.
-"I've kind of found my niche in family practice.
-From the doctors and nurses to staff, I haven't come across a single person here that's not kind and relatable.
-It's a really good group of doctors and people to work with, learn from and take care of patients."
+“I really like the flexibility of being a PA,” she said.
+“I’ve kind of found my niche in family practice.
+From the doctors and nurses to staff, I haven’t come across a single person here who’s not kind and relatable.”

+Eaton said she’s proud to be part of such a dedicated team of healthcare providers

+“It’s a really good group of doctors and people to work with, learn from and take care of patients,” she said.

 Commented